mohamed-a-dev/employee-management-system/README.md

 # 🧑‍💼 Employee Management System

-A full-stack web application to manage employees, tasks, and roles داخل الشركة.
+A full-stack web application to manage employees, tasks, and roles.

 ---